SumoLogic/sumologic-aws-lambda/loggroup-lambda-connector/Readme.md

     Test - will match testlogroup, logtestgroup and LogGroupTest
 ```

 **LAMBDA_ARN**: This specifies ARN of the lambda functions.
-Also you have to specify FunctionName attribute in your lambda function so that AWS does not generate random function name.This is to avoid making changes to the lambda function configuration in case your lambda function gets created again.
+Also you have to specify FunctionName attribute in your lambda function so that AWS does not generate random function name.
+This is to avoid making changes to the lambda function configuration in case your lambda function gets created again.

 ```
     {